Oil, Gas, Energy Industry Employees

 Work hours vary from employer to employer and facility to facility.
 But it’s most common for rigs and refineries to work round the clock, 24 hours per day.
 Employees may be on the time clock for eight to 12 hours at a time.
 If you’re on an oil rig working 12-hour days, then you may work for 14 days then have seven days off the rig.

-Pay for an entry-level job, such as a 'Roughneck,' usually starts in the $15 per hour range.
-After training, and with experience, you can work up to about $25 per hour.
-This means you can be earning between $180 and $300 per day with 12-hour shifts.
+Pay for an entry-level job, such as a ‘Roughneck,’ usually starts in the $15-20 per hour range.
+After training, and with experience, you can work up to about $30 per hour.
+This means you can be earning between $180 and $300 per day with 12-hour shifts – plus overtime.

 Of course, you will make more money as you work your way up the ladder from entry-level positions to supervisory positions.

-You'll learn more about the different types of oil industry jobs, working conditions, and pay in our other sections about oil and gas jobs.
+You’ll learn more about the different types of oil industry jobs, working conditions, and pay as you keep reading.